What is LTP in Share Market: Working, Calculation and Importance

-Which is the most important thing you should check before buying or selling the stock on any day?
-The answer is LTP.
+LTP shows the exact price at which the most recent trade for a stock was carried out.
+It is the most important thing you should check before buying or selling the stock on any day.
 Now, what is LTP in stock market?

-The full form of LTP in the share market is the last traded price.
+The LTP full form in the share market is the last traded price.
 It is the heartbeat of the market.
-For traders, understanding LTP isn’t just about numbers; it’s about finding stability in unpredictability.

-Let us understand LTP meaning in the share market in detail.
+Let us understand the LTP meaning in the share market in detail.

 Let’s say there’s a company called “ABC Industries” whose stock is being traded in the market.
 At 10:00 AM, the first trade of the day for ABC Industries happens at Rs.
 100 per share.